Read more about

 The plains cultural area is made up of continental climate characterized by hot and dry summers and freezing winter.
 Rivers cut across the plain providing water to the area.
 The growth of trees in the area is restricted to the valleys.
 The culture of plains cultural area was based on the immense herds of buffalos that roamed the grassland.
 The major language spoken in the plains belonged to the Blackfoot, Plain Cree, and Ojibwa.
 The intermarriage between the locals and the European settlers led to the rise of the Metis.
 The traditional inhabitants of the plains relied on seasonal fruits and vegetables including nuts, berries, and corns.

 Eastern Woodlands people belonged to the Iroquoian and Algonquian language families who have no relationship of any kind.
-The Eastern Woodland covers south of Ontario and the Coastal Atlantic Province of Canada.
+The Eastern Woodland covers the south of Ontario and the Coastal Atlantic Provinces of Canada.
 The climate and fertile soil allowed for the growing of corn and beans in the area.
 The Iroquoian people relied on corns, beans, and squash which they referred to as “Three Sisters.”
 Other economic activities such as fishing, hunting, and gathering also supplemented the domestic crops.
-Men were in charge of clearing the forest while the women were responsible for planting.
-The shaman was the major religion in the area.

 Subarctic culture area consists of a large zone of boreal forest which extends from tundra south to the mountains.
 Subarctic culture area does not have a defined boundary with the area referred to in more general term.
 The people of Subarctic culture area depended on animals such as Dall sheep and black bear.
 The people of Subarctic culture area belong to Algic languages and Iroquoian languages.
 They practiced mainly hunting, gathering, and fishing as a means of survival.
 The people lived in communities of between 25 and 30 people with each group frequently moving within a defined territory.